5.1 Milk pooling and blending#

 In this case, the convergence to the global optimum was pure luck.
 The way general non-linear optimization solvers work is that they begin from an initial solution and improve from then on, stopping when a set of conditions, known as the KKT conditions, is met.
 If we change the ipopt settings for how to pick the initial point, we can end up in one of the suboptimal local minima.

-# change ipopt options to find local minima instead of the global one
+# change ipopt options to find local maximum instead of the global one

 SOLVER_NLO.options["bound_frac"] = 0.5